ChaosRCService/pagoda-antenna/README.md

-# pagoda-antenna design by maarten
+# pagoda-antenna orginally designed by Maarten Baert, Modified by Geoff Simpson for the Stubby version

 A further evolution of the Pagoda Antenna, the Stubby Pagoda design.